Princess Royal National Hunt Challenge Cup Novices' Handicap Chase: History

 During the early part of its history it was held at various venues, including its present home in 1904 and 1905.
 It was transferred more permanently to Cheltenham in 1911, when it became part of the new two-day National Hunt Meeting.
 Until the 1930s it was the second most important jumps race in the calendar after the Grand National.

 At 3 miles and 7½ furlongs prior to 2020, the distance of the National Hunt Chase was longer than that of any other event at the Festival.
 It is now the second-longest after the Glenfarclas Cross Country Chase.
 The race was contested on Cheltenham's New Course from 2005 to 2007, and during this period its length was 4 miles and 1 furlong (4+1/8 mi).
 The 2008 running was titled the Peter O'Sullevan National Hunt Chase in celebration of the 90th birthday of Peter O'Sullevan, a retired racing commentator and the 2012 running was titled the Diamond Jubilee National Hunt Chase to mark the Diamond Jubilee of Elizabeth II.
 The 2013 race was run as the John Oaksey National Hunt Chase in memory of John Oaksey, a notable amateur National Hunt jockey and racing journalist who died in September 2012.
 The National Hunt Chase was given Listed status by the British Horseracing Board from its 2014 running and included the name of former champion jockey Terry Biddlecombe, who died in January 2014, in its title.
 The 2015 race name commemorated trainer Toby Balding.
 The race was upgraded to Grade 2 status from the 2017 running.

 The race distance was reduced to about 3 miles and 6 furlongs from the 2020 running after a controversy in 2019.
 Only four of 18 runners finished the 2019 race.
 Three jockeys were banned by the racecourse stewards for continuing to ride on tired horses, although the bans were subsequently overturned on appeal.
 The British Horseracing Authority conducted a review of the race which led to a cut in its distance and the number of fences jumped, along with some other changes relating to the eligibility of horses and jockeys to take part.
 Only professional jockeys competed in the 2021 running as amateur riders were excluded from the Cheltenham Festival due to restrictions on grassroots sport for the COVID-19 pandemic in the United Kingdom.

+From 2025 the race will be run as a handicap race and be open to professional riders.